aghadiry/serverless-cloudfront-invalidate/README.md

 The following options are supported:

 ##### cacert

 Used to specify a cacert file for the AWS commands.
 This is useful for self signed certificates.
 You will need to specify the self signed cert in 2 places, one for the serverless execution and one for the AWS execution.

 - Use `export cafile=<path to cert file>` to use self signed cert for serverless execution
 - Run `sls cloudfrontInvalidate --cacert=<path to ca cert file>` to use self signed cert for AWS execution

+##### Proxy

+You can communicate with AWS even if you are using a proxy by setting the proxy to the environment variable of the execution environment.

+- Correspond to the following environment variable names

+  - proxy
+  - HTTP_PROXY
+  - http_proxy
+  - HTTPS_PROXY
+  - https_proxy

+- exsample

+  windows: `set HTTP_PROXY=http://localhost:8080`

+  mac: `export HTTP_PROXY=http://localhost:8080`